Sexual Misconduct, Stalking and Relationship Violence Policy

 Haverford respects the privacy of students who seek help and/or report incidents of sexual misconduct, but cannot guarantee confidentiality in all cases.
 Follow this link to learn more.
 (Only certain professionals with statutory confidentiality [e.g., licensed mental health professionals and ordained clergy] can guarantee confidentiality.)
 Title IX of the Education Amendments of 1972 and VAWA (Violence Against Women Act) obligate the College to stop sexual misconduct, remedy its effects and take steps to prevent its recurrence.
 As a result, while protecting confidentiality to the greatest extent possible, the College may need to investigate an incident and take action once an allegation is known, whether or not the student wishes to pursue a complaint.

-Learn more about confidentiality of reporting as it relates to sexual misconduct and how to request confidentiality if you make a report to someone who is obligated to inform the Dean of the College or Title IX Coordinator about an incident.
+Learn more about confidentiality of reporting as it relates to sexual misconduct and how to request confidentiality if you make a report to someone who is obligated to inform the Dean of the College, Title IX Coordinator or a Deputy Title IX Coordinator about an incident.

 Interim and Remedial Measures